Fighters, radar, marine patrols top Asia's military wish-list

 Interest is shifting away from ground weapons like tanks and guns, analysts said, to jet fighters, maritime patrol aircraft, radar and in some cases submarines.

-Asia's mostly littoral nations are less concerned now with old neighbourhood rivalries, focusing more on the need for force projection across seas, analysts said.
+Asia's mostly littoral nations are less concerned now with old neighborhood rivalries, focusing more on the need for force projection across seas, analysts said.

 For many, a resurgent China is the main threat.

-"Other than India-Pakistan and the Korean peninsula, the contested spaces in Asia are maritime spaces, particularly the South China Sea," said Andrew Davies, a programme director at the Australian Strategic Policy Institute.
+"Other than India-Pakistan and the Korean peninsula, the contested spaces in Asia are maritime spaces, particularly the South China Sea," said Andrew Davies, a program director at the Australian Strategic Policy Institute.

 "The vulnerabilities that countries feel are often maritime as well because of the dependence on energy supplies being shipped in by sea.